 I don’t know that it’s really about appreciation.
 That if we accept where we are, that releases us from where we are.

-It releases us momentarily from the struggle that we associate with being where we are, but it doesn’t release us from where we are, if that makes sense.
+It releases us momentarily from the struggle that we associate with being where we are, but it doesn’t release us from where we are.

 Because there’s no other knowledge replacing that knowledge of where we are.